-2 Ways to Perform VLOOKUP by Using Column Index Number from Another Sheet
+VLOOKUP Column Index Number from Another Sheet: 2 Ways

 In the sections below, firstly, we will show you how to use the VLOOKUP function to find values from another sheet.
 Then, we will apply the same to find values from another workbook additionally.
 In the screenshot below, we have provided a sample data set to do the task.